looi/CS244B/README.md

 PushData succeeded for data = new#data0
 PushData succeeded to chunk server 127.0.0.1:55555 for data = new#data0 Write Chunk written_bytes = 9
+Write status: OK
-Client received chunk data: new#data0
+Read status: OK data: new#data0
 PushData succeeded for data = new#data1
 PushData succeeded to chunk server 127.0.0.1:33333 for data = new#data1 PushData succeeded for data = new#data1